 There’s no shortage of beer to drink in this city, but if you’re new to Germany, you might have some trouble finding the best brews.
-Thankfully, you can get some help by taking a Berlin Secret Beer Tour.
+Thankfully, you can get some help by taking a Berlin Craft Beer Private Tasting Tour.

-This tour provides several interesting stops, including at least one local nano-brewery.
-Along the way, you’ll sample 8 different beers – the most of any beer tour in Berlin!
+This tour provides several interesting stops, including at least one hidden spot most tourists never visit.
+Along the way, you’ll sample multiple different beers.

-Since you’ll be drinking a lot of beer, it’ll be important to eat something as well, which is why this tour also includes at least one snack.
+Since you’ll be drinking a lot of beer, it’ll be important to eat something as well, which is why this tour also includes at least one snack - Currywurst!

 9. Attend Berliner Volksfestsommer